scala-native/scala-native.g8/README.md

 #### Should I use Scala with JIT or Scala Native with AOT?

 It depends.
 If you are interested in binary portability across platforms, the answer is Scala with JIT.
 If you need fast startup times, or get rid of the JVM, or integrating system languages... the answer is Scala Native.
-If you are interested on writing code to run in the browser, the answer is ScalaJS.
+If you are interested on writing code to run in a browser, the answer is ScalaJS.

 #### What a system language is?